xseman/xseman/QUOTES.md

 </br>

-“Graphical user interfaces make easy tasks easy, while command line interfaces\
+Graphical user interfaces make easy tasks easy, while command line interfaces\
-make difficult tasks possible“\
+make difficult tasks possible\
 ― William E. Shotts Jr., The Linux Command Line

 </br>

-“Perfection is achieved, not when there is nothing more to add, but when there\
+Perfection is achieved, not when there is nothing more to add, but when there\
-is nothing left to take away“\
+is nothing left to take away\
 ― Antoine de Saint-Exupéry

 </br>

-“So the people that can make the company more successful are sales and marketing\
+So the people that can make the company more successful are sales and marketing\
 people, and they end up running the companies.
 And the product people get driven\
 out of the decision making forums, and the companies forget what it means to\
-make great products.“\
+make great products.\
 ― Steve Jobs

 </br>

-“I learned a painful lesson, that for small programs dynamic typing is great,\
+I learned a painful lesson, that for small programs dynamic typing is great,\
 for large programs you have to have a more disciplined approach and it helps if\
 the language actually gives you that discipline, rather than telling you 'Well\
 you can do whatever you want'.
 I found TypeScript is actually incredibly